 This has been one of my favorite dishes – since childhood.
 Back in the day, most of my friends would beg their parents to take them to Pizza Hut or McD’s or some other fast food restaurant.
 Not me.
 When I was younger, I would beg my parents to pick me up some chole bhature (which means chickpea curry and fried doughy bread) from a nearby casual Indian restaurant.
 Ask any north Indian and they’ll tell you all about Chole Bhature – because it is so. darn. good.
 Especially when it’s served with sliced raw onion and spicy Indian pickles (achar).
 If I was ever on that “best thing I ever ate” show, I think my “thing” would be chole bhature.

 These days I am gluten-free and can no longer eat bhature.
-If you are gluten-free, you can eat this own it’s own or serve it with my Instant Pot Perfect Basmati Rice or my 3-ingredient Paleo Naan.
+If you are gluten-free, you can eat this by itself or serve it with my Instant Pot Perfect Basmati Rice or my 3-ingredient Paleo Naan.
 But just wait.
 One of these days, I will come up with a gluten-free recipe for bhatura.

 When it came to testing the recipes for my cookbook – let me tell you, it was a family affair.
 I had to make sure I got approval from everyone, especially my Punjabi father.
 He is my biggest supporter and also my biggest food critic – especially when it comes to making good Indian food.
 Like many Indian parents, he has very high standards.
 I would make a recipe, have him taste it and give me notes, then remake the dish – over and over again.
 Here’s a picture of my sweet dad helping me “style” my chana masala for a photo shoot.
 This dish (along with the rest of my book) are all “dad-approved” which is just about the best recommendation one can get.